Eigen-Robotics/Eigen-Robotics/README.md

 ## ✨ Features

-- 🚀 **Unified Codebase** — Run the same task in PyBullet, MuJoCo, or on the real robot.
+- 🚀 **Unified Codebase** — Run the same task in PyBullet, MuJoCo, Genesis or on the real robot.
 - 🔌 **Extensible Drivers** — Integrate any robot or sensor through a simple interface.
 - 🧠 **ML-Native Design** — Plug directly into PyTorch, imitation learning, and RL pipelines.
 - 🧩 **Plug-and-Play Architecture** — Add robots, sensors, and simulators via YAML configs.